AditiPanigrahi/cloudflare-assessment/README.md

 From inside the "cloudflare-assessment/CloudflareAssessment" directory, run the following commands:

-1 Build the springboot service
+Build the springboot service
     ./mvnw clean install -DskipTests

-2. Build the docker image for url shortener service docker buildx build -f Dockerfile . -t urlshortener:latest
+Build the docker image for url shortener service
+    docker buildx build -f Dockerfile . -t urlshortener:latest

-3.Run all the docker containers required to run the APIs, might have to repeat this step as DB takes time to come up as a docker container.
+Run all the docker containers required to run the APIs, might have to repeat this step as DB takes time to come up as a docker container.
     docker-compose -f docker-compose.yml up

 # Testing from COMMAND LINE/TERMINAL